agourlay/post-on-my-fridge/Readme.md

 There is no authentication, everyone can add or delete stuff.

 Just fill out the form on the right side to create a post.
 If you copy/paste in the content a link to a website, a youtube video or a picture, it will be parsed to adapt the display.

 Then you can move the post around by drag and drop on the fridge.
 To delete a post, just drop it in the trashbin.

 ## Technical infos

 The server side is written in java and hosted on google App Engine.

-The client side use a lot of javascript to display and move objects around.
+The client side uses a lot of javascript to display and move objects around.
 It uses Jquery and Jquery UI.

 The position of a post on the fridge is saved in db using ajax requests everytime it changes.

 ## How to use it